-The study of knowledge representation and thinking has led to the proposal of the concept of Cognitive Architecture (CA).
-A CA can be conceived as a broadly-scoped, domain-generic computational cognitive model, which captures essential structures and processes of the mind, to be used for a broad, multiple-level, multiple-domain analysis of cognition and behavior [2].
-For cognitive science (i.e., in relation to understanding the human mind) it provides a concrete mechaniscist framework for more detailed modeling of cognitive phenomena; through specifying essential structures, divisions of modules, relations between modules, and so on [3].
+The study of knowledge representation and thinking has led to the proposal of 22 the concept of Cognitive Architecture (CA).
+A CA can be conceived as a broadly-23 scoped, domain-generic computational cognitive model, which captures essential 24 structures and processes of the mind, to be used for a broad, multiple-level, multiple-25 domain analysis of cognition and behavior [2].
+For cognitive science (i.e., in relation 26 to understanding the human mind) it provides a concrete mechaniscist framework 27 for more detailed modeling of cognitive phenomena; through specifying essential 28 structures, divisions of modules, relations between modules, and so on [3].
+29

-A robot that employs a CA to select its next action, is derived from integrated models of the cognition of humans or animals.
-Its control system is designed using the architecture and is structurally coupled to its underlying mechanisms [4].
-However, there are challenges associated with using these architectures in real environments; notably, for performing efficient low-level processing [5].
-It can be hard, thus, to generate meaningful and trustful symbols from potentially noisy sensor measurements, or to exert control over actuators using the representation of knowledge employed by the CA.
+A robot that employs a CA to select its next action, is derived from integrated 30 models of the cognition of humans or animals.
+Its control system is designed using the 31 architecture and is structurally coupled to its underlying mechanisms [4].
+However, 32 there are challenges associated with using these architectures in real environments; 33 notably, for performing efficient low-level processing [5].
+It can be hard, thus, to gen-34 erate meaningful and trustful symbols from potentially noisy sensor measurements, 35 or to exert control over actuators using the representation of knowledge employed 36 by the CA. 37

-In practice, implementations of cognitive models usually require wide expertise in many other fields (i.e., probabilistic navigation, planning, speech recognition; among others).
-Moreover, cognitive models are derived from a large spectrum of computational paradigms that are not necessarily compatible when considering software architecture requirements.
-Scientists in cognition research, and actually higher-level robotic applications, develop their programs, models and experiments in a language grounded in an ontology based on general principles [6].
-Hence, they expect reasonable and scalable performance for general domains and problem spaces.
+In practice, implementations of cognitive models usually require wide expertise in 38 many other fields (i.e., probabilistic navigation, planning, speech recognition; among 39 others).
+Moreover, cognitive models are derived from a large spectrum of compu-40 tational paradigms that are not necessarily compatible when considering software 41 architecture requirements.
+Scientists in cognition research, and actually higher-level 42 robotic applications, develop their programs, models and experiments in a language 43 grounded in an ontology based on general principles [6].
+Hence, they expect reason-11 able and scalable performance for general domains and problem spaces.
+45

-On the side of cognitive roboticists, it would not be reasonable to replace already existing robust mechanisms ensuring sensory-motor control by less efficient ones.
-Such is the case of the servo-vision control technique (or visual servoing) which uses computer vision data to control the motion of the robot's effector [7].
-This approach has the advantage of allowing the control of the robot from the error directly measured on the effector's interaction with the environment; making it robust to inaccuracies in estimates of the system parameters [8].
+On the side of cognitive roboticists, it would not be reasonable to replace already 46 existing robust mechanisms ensuring sensory-motor control by less efficient ones.
+47 Such is the case of the servo-vision control technique (or visual servoing) which uses 48 computer vision data to control the motion of the robot's effector [7].
+This approach 49 has the advantage of allowing the control of the robot from the error directly measured 50 on the effector's interaction with the environment; making it robust to inaccuracies 51 in estimates of the system parameters [8].
+52

-This research seeks to contribute to the debate standing from the point of view of cognitive roboticists.
-It can be conceived as an effort to assess to what extent it is feasible to build cognitive systems making use of the benefits of a psychologically-oriented CA; without leaving behind efficient control strategies such as visual servoing.
-The aim is to verify the potential benefits of creating an interactive platform under these technologies; and to analyze the resulting flexibility in automating manipulative tasks.
+This research seeks to contribute to the debate standing from the point of view 53 of cognitive roboticists.
+It can be conceived as an effort to assess to what extent it is 54 feasible to build cognitive systems making use of the benefits of a psychologically-55 oriented CA; without leaving behind efficient control strategies such as visual servo-56 ing.
+The aim is to verify the potential benefits of creating an interactive platform under 57 these technologies; and to analyze the resulting flexibility in automating manipula-58 tive tasks.
+59

-2 Cognitive Architectures
+2.2 Cognitive Architectures 60

-According to [9], two key design properties that underlie the development of any CA are memory and learning.
-Various types of memory serve as a repository for background knowledge about the world, the current episode, the activity, and oneself; while learning is the main process that shapes this knowledge.
-Based on these two features, different approaches can be gathered in three groups: symbolic, non-symbolic, and hybrid models.
+According to [9], two key design properties that underlie the development of any 61 CA are memory and learning.
+Various types of memory serve as a repository for 62 background knowledge about the world, the current episode, the activity, and oneself; 63 tures, different approaches can be gathered in three groups: symbolic, non-symbolic, and hybrid models.